Christmas Day Plot: Background

 The growth of the Indian middle class during the 19th century, amidst competition among regional powers and the ascendancy of the British East India Company, led to a growing sense of "Indian" identity.
-The refinement of this perspective fed a rising tide of nationalism in India in the last decades of the 19th century.
+The development of this viewpoint contributed to an increasing sense of nationalism in India during the latter part of the 19th century.
 Its speed was abetted by the creation of the Indian National Congress in India in 1885 by A. O. Hume.
-The Congress developed into a major platform for the demands of political liberalisation, increased autonomy and social reform.
-However, the nationalist movement became particularly strong, radical and violent in Bengal and, later, in Punjab.
+The Congress developed into a platform for the demands of political liberalization, increased autonomy and social reform.
+However, the nationalist movement became strong, radical and violent in Bengal and, later, in Punjab.
 Notable, if smaller, movements also appeared in Maharashtra, Madras and other areas in the South.
-Political terrorism began taking an organised form in Bengal at the beginning of the 20th century.
+Organized political terrorism started to emerge in Bengal at the onset of the 20th century.
 By 1902, Calcutta had three societies working under the umbrella of Anushilan Samiti, a society earlier founded by a Calcutta barrister by the name of Pramatha Mitra.
 These included Mitra's own group, another led by a Bengalee lady by the name of Sarala Devi, and a third one led by Aurobindo Ghosh, one of the strongest proponents of militant nationalism of the time.
 By 1905, the works of Aurobindo and his brother Barin Ghosh allowed Anushilan Samity to spread through Bengal.
-The controversial 1905 partition of Bengal had a widespread political impact: it stimulated radical nationalist sentiments in the Bhadralok community in Bengal, and helped Anushilan acquire a support base amongst of educated, politically conscious and disaffected young in local youth societies of Bengal.
+The controversial 1905 partition of Bengal had a widespread political impact: it stimulated radical nationalist sentiments in the Bhadralok community in Bengal, and helped Anushilan acquire a support base among of educated, politically conscious and disaffected young in local youth societies of Bengal.
 The Dhaka branch of Anushilan was led by Pulin Behari Das and spread branches through East Bengal and Assam.
 Aurobindo and Bipin Chandra Pal, a Bengali politician, began in 1907 the radical Bengali nationalist publication of Jugantar ("Change"), and its English counterpart Bande Mataram.
 Among the early recruits who emerged noted leaders were Rash Behari Bose, Jatindranath Mukherjee, and Jadugopal Mukherjee.